Ankit2741/Storage-Drive/README.md

 # Storage-Drive
-It is used to add, delete and download files and folders with a notepad built inside it for text files and an album built for photos.
+It is used to add, delete and download files and folders with a notepad built inside it for text files and an album built-in for photos.

 # Used Technologies
 1. HTML